poppytait/AndroidWorkshops_BCN/Day 5 - Data Storage/Day5.md

-# Day 4 - Networking
+# Day 5 - Data Storage

-This course is designed for students who have completed [Day 1](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Day1%20-%20Kotlin%20Basics/Day1.md),  [Day 2](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Day%202%20-%20Android%20Basics/Day2.md) and [Day 3](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Day%203%20-%20Multi%20Screen%20Apps/Day3.md).
+This course is designed for students who have completed [Day 1](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Day1%20-%20Kotlin%20Basics/Day1.md),  [Day 2](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Day%202%20-%20Android%20Basics/Day2.md),  [Day 3](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Day%203%20-%20Multi%20Screen%20Apps/Day3.md) and [Day 4]().

-By the end of the course, you’ll build an app that gets you up to date earthquake information!
+In this course, you will learn about the importance of data persistence when building an Android app.
+We'll introduce you to the fundamentals of SQL, the programming language needed to interact with an SQLite relational database.
+SQLite is a commonly used method to store large sets of data locally on an Android device.

+You'll also learn how to work with Content Providers, which help your data storage to be bug free and to be shared, if you choose, with other apps.

-If you like guided tutorials, you might want to check out this course [Android Basics: Networking](https://eu.udacity.com/course/android-basics-networking--ud843)  we will be following the course through the workshop.
+If you like guided tutorials, you might want to check out this course [Android Basics: Data Storage](https://eu.udacity.com/course/android-basics-data-storage--ud845)  we will be following the course through the workshop.

 ## What you'll learn